 36 Eden Smith.
-Eden served faithfully at this time, though preaching fairly close to home and returning on the weekends to continue to support his family.
-He was true for several years, but finally drifted out of the Church in the 1840s.
+Eden served faithfully at this time, though preaching fairly close to home and returning on the weekends to continue to support his family.33 He was true for several years but finally drifted out of the Church in the 1840s.

 Many of the brethren called in this served faithfully, as noted above, but not all.
 William McLellin and Luke Johnson left on their mission to the south, but after three weeks, McLellin claimed to be ill and quit preaching.
 When he felt better, though, he did not resume the work, but took a job at a store.
 Luke Johnson, his companion, gave up and went home, seeking a new companion, which ended up being Seymour Brunson.
-McLellin ended up staying in Middlebury, Ohio, and marrying Emiline Miller in April 1832.
-After his marriage, he returned to the Church and was eventually ordained one of the twelve apostles, but his onagain, off-again pattern let to him finally leaving the Church in 1838.
+McLellin stayed in Middlebury, Ohio, and married